 Founder of Ohmydish (established 2014).
 Would happily spend her entire day in the kitchen.
 Previously worked in the hospitality industry as an independent chef and is ready and willing to help you gain confidence in the kitchen.
 With her easy-to-follow recipes, helpful tips, and cooking knowledge, you will be making the very tastiest dishes yourself in no time!
 Véronique's recipes are intended for everyone, from beginners to advanced home cooks.

 Updated at: 11-02-2021

 First we're going to make the dough, because it needs time to rise.
 Combine flour, yeast and sugar.
-HEAT butter along with the milk until it's lukewarm.
+Heat butter along with the milk until it's lukewarm.

 Transfer the dough ball to a bowl, cover with cling film and let it rise on a warm spot for about an hour.
 Coat the pie dish with butter and a thin layer of flour.

 Dust the work surface and rolling-pin with flour and roll out the dough until it's quite thin.
 Transfer the dough to the pie dish, remove excess dough and press it downwards with your hands.

-Pre-heat the oven to 250 degrees Celsius or 480 degrees Fahrenheit, this type of pies will bake shortly in a very hot oven.
+Pre-heat the oven to 250 degrees celsius or 480 degrees fahrenheit, this type of pies will bake shortly in a very hot oven.
 Divide a small layer of bread crumbs on the bottom of the pie.

 Bake the pie beautiful golden brown in about 10 minutes, depending on your oven.
 Let the pie cool off and add some powdered sugar for an even prettier pie.
 Enjoy!